Invisalign vs. SmileDirectClub: How They Compare

 Comparing cost: which is less expensive?

-Another major differentiating factor between Invisalign and SmileDirectClub is the price tag.
-While the cost of Invisalign will vary according to your provider and treatment needs, it’s generally more costly than SmileDirectClub (or most other mail-order clear aligners).
+Another major differentiating factor between Invisalign and SmileDirectClub was the price tag.
+While the cost of Invisalign will vary according to your provider and treatment needs, it’s generally much more costly than mail-order clear aligner companies (like that previously offered by SmileDirectClub).

 How much does Invisalign cost?